extranghero22/ottodot-coding-task-full-stack/README.md

 - Problems on History modal can be clicked for detailed view
 - Took a design insipiration on Kahoots!
 - Minimalist design as  i am a minimalist at heart
+- Also add topic choice for better focusing on some topics

 ## Additional Features (Optional)